 HRPA has the responsibility of regulating and governing the conduct of its members in the practice of their profession through the members’ adherence to the Rules of Professional Conduct and standards of practice.
-HRPA’s regulatory authority comes from the Human Resources Professionals Association of Ontario Act, 1990.
+HRPA’s regulatory authority comes from the Registered Human Resources Professionals Act, 2013

 The complaints and investigation process and the discipline process are two related but distinct processes that ensure that serious concerns about the conduct of members are brought to HRPA’s attention, are properly investigated and are appropriately resolved.
 They are key to HRPA’s mandate to regulate members in the public interest.